signalpoint/DrupalGap/docs/00_Introduction/03_How_DrupalGap_Works.md

 The DrupalGap application development kit uses [jQuery Mobile](http://jquerymobile.com/) to build the user interface, and uses [PhoneGap](http://phonegap.com) to compile the app for installation as a mobile application on devices.

 ![DrupalGap Tools](http://drupalgap.org/sites/default/files/drupalgap-tools_0.png)

+## Now What?

+> DrupalGap utilizes familiar Drupal concepts like:

+- Themes
+- Regions
+- Blocks
+- Menus
+- Pages

+> And techniques for customization such as:

+- Modules
+- Hooks
+- Themes
+- Templates